BeachBoulevard/turboping/README.md

 ## Project details

-This is a simple game, the purpose is for the output to display either ping r pong or ping pong with respect to the number inputted by the user
+This is a simple game, the purpose is for the output to display either ping or pong or ping pong with respect to the number inputted by the user

 ### Prerequisites